tilobaaa/QuadHealth/README.md

 # 🏥 Medical Website

-A modern medical web desktop platform designed to connect the various users to healthcare providers around them.
-Users can create accounts, go through an onboarding process to provide medical details, and explore the homepage where they can see their dashboard and upcoming appointments.
+A modern medical fully responsive platform designed to connect the various users to healthcare providers around them.
+Users can create accounts, go through an onboarding process to provide medical details, and explore the homepage where they can see their dashboard and upcoming appointments and view doctor's profile.

 ## 🚀 Features